FontBureau/TypeRoof/docs/planning/type-spec-resolution/2026-08-24-null-typespec-analysis_Fable-5.md

 Source state pinned against `2f6ac4b2` + comment-only dirt.
-Biggest handoff risks recorded: zero resolver test coverage, the dirty-tree line-number offset in `type-spec-models.mjs`, and the two verified traps (missing `destroy()`, line-1268 destructuring).
+Biggest handoff risks recorded: zero resolver test coverage, the dirty-tree line-number offset in `type-spec/models.mjs`, and the two verified traps (missing `destroy()`, line-1268 destructuring).
 Line numbers are otherwise as of this record and will drift — symbol names are the stable reference.